Harrison Butker: 2023 season

-In Super Bowl LVIII, Butker broke two Super Bowl records: longest made field goal in Super Bowl history (57) and most career field goals in the Super Bowl (9).
+During Super Bowl LVIII, Butker broke two Super Bowl records: longest made field goal in Super Bowl history (57) and most career field goals in the Super Bowl (9).
 The Chiefs won in overtime 25–22, giving Butker his third Super Bowl victory and his second consecutive victory.
 The win made Butker the fourth kicker in NFL history with three Super Bowl wins.

 2024 season

 On August 5, 2024, the Chiefs re-signed Butker to a four-year, $25.6 million extension.
 On November 14, Butker suffered a knee injury during practice and was placed on injured reserve the next day.
 While on injured reserve, Butker moved from third to first place in all-time field goal percentage.
 At the time of his injury, Butker had made 215 of 241 field goal attempts for a percentage of 89.212%.
 He was third behind Carolina's Eddy Piñeiro (89.744%) and Baltimore's Justin Tucker (89.371%).
 On December 1, Piñeiro went 3-for-5 in Carolina's game against Tampa Bay to fall to 88.525% and from first to third, while Tucker also fell behind Butker, going 2-for-4 in Baltimore's game against Philadelphia, falling to 89.032%, but remaining in second behind Butker and ahead of Piñeiro.
 On December 14, he was activated from injured reserve.
 Butker held the top spot for two weeks and when he returned from injury against the Browns the next day, Butker went 0-for-1 in field goal attempts, and his percentage fell to 88.843%, falling behind Tucker, who attempted no field goals in his Week 15 game at the Giants and remained at 89.032%.
-Despite his struggles, the Chiefs reached Super Bowl LIX where they lost 40–22 to the Philadelphia Eagles, where Butker did not attempt a field goal or PAT.
+Despite his struggles, the Chiefs reached Super Bowl LIX where they lost 40–22 to the Philadelphia Eagles, where Butker did not attempt a field goal or extra point.

 2025 season

 Through the first five games of the season, Butker uncharacteristically missed five kicks, going 10-for-13 on field goals and 11-for-13 on extra points.
 His missed field goals came from 40, 56, and 58 yards.
 In addition to the missed field goals, Butker sent a kickoff out of bounds late in the fourth quarter against the Jaguars.
 Despite a rough start, Head Coach Andy Reid voiced his confidence in Butker, saying, "I’m not really worried about him."
+In the 2025 season, he converted 31 of 35 extra point attempts and 33 of 38 field goal attempts.

+2026 season

+On August 22, Butker made a 69-yard field goal in a preseason game against the Tampa Bay Buccaneers, the second longest in NFL preseason history.
+Had it happened in the regular season, it would have been an NFL record, one yard longer than Cam Little's 68-yard field goal.